The Paul Law Firm P.C.

 • Wrongful death

-The physical demands of maritime work often lead to long-term impairment.
+The physical demands of maritime work frequently result in long-term impairment.

-Some maritime accidents involve third-party liability, such as:
+Some maritime injuries involve third-party liability, such as:

 • Negligent vessel owners or operators